 Discover exciting winter activities in Northwest Indiana, from sledding and ice skating to cross country skiing.

 The Indiana Dunes are marvelous year-round.
 Shelf ice is a natural occurrence that mimics landscapes of arctic regions.
 It attaches itself to the shores of the beach, not the bottom of Lake Michigan.
 Waves crash onto the floating ice and collects on the shore, freezing as the temperature drops and creates a shelf.

 Thanksgiving week is full of activities between cooking, eating and starting your holiday shopping.
-But if you’re looking for more to do this week – either for grown up fun or just something to keep the kids busy during the long weekend – we got you covered!
+But if you’re looking for more to do this week – either for grown up fun, entertaining visiting friends and family or just something to keep the kids busy during the long weekend – we got you covered!

 Imagine a spooky Halloween scenario, or a scary movie with a haunted mansion, and chances are it’ll include at least one flying bat.
 A bat flapping its wings on a dark night has become synonymous with creepy.
 Overcoming that stereotype is a steep hill to climb for bats.

 Photo: Butterfly Day at Kankakee Sands by Leigh Littiken